 History and Introduction

-Jujutsu (also commonly and incorrectly spelled as jiu-jitsu and ju-jitsu), is a Japanese martial art and a system of close combat.
+Jujutsu, also commonly and incorrectly spelled as jiu-jitsu and ju-jitsu, is a martial art and a system of close combat of Japanese origin.
 Jujutsu is classified as a grappling art, but consists of both striking and grappling.
 It covers a vast array of techniques, such as takedowns and throws (nage-waza), joint locks (kansetsu-waza) and chokes (shime-waza).
 The art was an essential part of training for the samurai warriors.

 “Jū” can be translated as “yielding, gentle, soft, supple, flexible, or pliable”, and “jutsu” can be translated as “art, skill, or technique”.
 “Jujutsu” thus has the meaning of “yielding-art”, as its core philosophy is to manipulate the opponent's force against him/herself rather than confronting it with one’s own force.

 Jujutsu has been known from feudal times under various names, such as yawara, kumiuchi, kogusoku, taijutsu, wajutsu, torite, and even judo (as early as 1724).
 The names jujutsu and yawara were the most widely used, yawara being an alternate pronunciation for the kanji of “jū”.

 To date, many koryu jujutsu still exist thanks to unbroken transitions of leadership through the ages.
 When the Edo period brought lasting peace to Japan, jujutsu evolved into unarmed combat systems for civilian life.
 These are correctly classified as Edo jujutsu.
 After or near the end of the Tokugawa period (1868), what is known as gendai (modern) jujutsu started developing.